 Hello!

-Prior to my graduate studies at Michigan Robotics, I was a Software Development Engineer at Amazon Fulfillment Technologies and Robotics.
-I was part of the team responsible for driving task planning and robot allocation for the 1,000,000+ mobile robots in Amazon’s warehouse network.
-I have been directly involved in designing large-scale software solutions for some of Amazon’s latest robotic solutions, such as Sequoia.
+Prior to my graduate studies at the University of Michigan, I was a Software Development Engineer at Amazon Fulfillment Technologies and Robotics.
+As part of the team responsible for driving task planning and robot allocation for the 1,000,000+ mobile robots in Amazon’s warehouse network, I have been directly involved in designing large-scale software solutions for some of Amazon’s latest robotic platforms, such as Sequoia.
+I earned my Bachelor of Science degree from Cornell University in 2022, double majoring with honors in Electrical and Computer Engineering and Computer Science.